 No doubt you’ve heard the sayings "no pain, no gain" or "feel the burn," but that’s not good advice when you have MS. Do too much, and you can end up straining your muscles, increasing pain, and putting too much stress on your body and your mind.

-Check with your doctor before beginning any exercise program.
+Check with your doctor before you start any fitness program.
 He may make recommendations about:

-Always warm up before beginning your exercise routine and cool down at the end.
+Always warm up before you start a workout and cool down at the end.

 If you plan to work out for 30 minutes, start with 10-minute workout sessions and work your way up.

-Work out in a safe place; avoid slippery floors, poor lighting, throw rugs, and other potential tripping hazards.
+Exercise in a safe place.
+Avoid slippery floors, poor lighting, throw rugs, and other tripping hazards.

-If you have trouble balancing, exercise within reach of a grab-bar or rail.
+If you have trouble with your balance, exercise within reach of a grab-bar or rail.

-If at any time you feel sick or you begin to hurt, STOP.
+Stop working out any time you feel sick or you begin to hurt.

-Select an activity that you enjoy and have fun.
-Water aerobics, swimming, tai chi, and yoga are examples of exercises that often work well for people with MS.
+Choose an activity you enjoy, and have fun with it!
+Try water aerobics, swimming, tai chi, and yoga, which often work well for people with MS.

 What Should I Do if I Get Overheated?

-Some people with MS are sensitive to heat, which means they notice that their symptoms either reappear or become worse when their body heat rises.
+Some people with MS are sensitive to heat, which means they notice that their symptoms either show up or get worse when their body temperature rises.
 This will happen when you exercise.
 Here are some tips to avoid overheating.

-Don't exercise during the hot time of the day (10 a.m. to 2 p.m.).
-Try to exercise in the morning or evening if you are exercising outside.
+Don't exercise during the hot part of the day (10 a.m. to 2 p.m.).
+Try to work out in the morning or evening if you're exercising outside.

-Become aware of your body.
-If you notice any symptoms that you didn't have before you began exercising, slow down or stop exercising until you cool down.
+Be aware of your body.
+If you notice any symptoms that you didn't have before you started exercising, slow down or stop until you cool down.

-Swimming and water aerobics are good ways to stay cool while you exercise.
-Also, make sure that there are non-slip floors in the locker room and around the pool.
+Swimming and water aerobics are good ways to stay cool while you work out.
+Just make sure that there are non-slip floors in the locker room and around the pool.